jonedavis/wireless-sensor-demo/README.md

-# Programmable Wireless Sales Engineer Demo
+# Programmable Wireless Temperature and Humidity Sensor Demo

 The purpose of this repository is to provide a use case specific demo using the Programmable Wireless product.
 The use case chosen is industrial/home monitoring using a temperature and humidity sensor.